gruntjs/grunt-contrib-qunit/README.md

 Path to an alternate QUnit-PhantomJS bridge file to be injected.
 See [the built-in bridge](https://github.com/gruntjs/grunt-contrib-qunit/blob/master/phantomjs/bridge.js) for more information.

+#### stopOnFailure
+Type: `boolean`
+Default: `true`

+When true, upon completion of all tests, any test that failed will cause the whole task to fail.
+This can be set to false when you always want other tasks in the queue to be executed.

 #### (-- PhantomJS arguments)
 Type: `String`
 Default: (none)